How to Lose the Fat, Keep the Muscle

 Losing weight and gaining muscle can seem at odds with each other.
 You’ve heard the classic advice: If you want to shed pounds, you have to eat fewer calories while burning more of them.
 If you want to gain muscle, you have to do just the opposite — eat more calories while working your muscles hard.
-So is it possible to attack these two goals at the same time?
+So is it possible to lose fat without losing muscle?

 The answer is an unequivocal “yes.”
 Just follow these six simple rules.

 As the saying goes, “You can’t improve what you can’t measure.”
 So the first step to getting lean is making sure you’re measuring the right thing — and your bathroom scale is the wrong tool for the job.

 Most people say they want to lose “weight,” when they really mean that they want to lose “fat.“ More specifically, they want to dump the fat (but not all of it) while maintaining (and even building) muscle, which provides strength and definition while boosting your metabolism.

 But a scale can’t tell you whether you’re losing fat, gaining muscle, or doing both at the same time.
 All a scale can do is track your overall weight, which includes muscle, fat, skin, organs, bones, and the cherry tart you ate for dessert.
 Gain 10 pounds of muscle while simultaneously losing 10 pounds of fat and you’ll probably look very different, but for all the scale knows, you haven’t changed.